DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/gettingstarted.md

 Note the ARN should match that of your created cluster, although there doesn’t seem to be anywhere to copy this from directly.

+Refer to 04-prerequisites.md to see how to get your S3 bucket ARNs

 5. Save the policy, go back to the role view and click the refresh button

 6. Search for the policy you just created and select it and click next